 - If you are a student living in a dorm or sharing an apartment and are on a tight budget – Get one of the recommended affordable air fryers

-- If you are a young professional living alone or with your partner – Get the Philips AirFryer 9220 or 9230 (which is the same but fancier)
+- If you are a young professional living alone or with your partner – Get the Philips AirFryer HD9641/96 or de HD9240/94 (the larger option is always nice to have in case you have friends over some time or you just simply want to cook in bulk)

-- If you are a family of 3 to 5 – Get the Philips AirFryer 9240 or the T-Fal Actifry
+- If you are a family of 3 to 5 – Get the Philips AirFryer HD9650/96 or the T-Fal Actifry

 - If you are any of the above but really like fried rice, noodles and similar foods – Get the T-Fal Actifry